009Rambo/Simple-Quiz/README.md

 To use this quiz game, follow these steps:

-Either visit the website: [Simple Quiz](https://009rambo.github.io/Simple-Quiz)
+Either visit the website: [Simple Quiz](https://009rambo.github.io/Simple-Quiz) and continue from number 4.

 OR